Bringing back nature

 We've identified new areas that would really benefit from some street gardening, by mapping out places that lack green space and are most at risk of air pollution, flooding and urban heating.

 In partnership with The Co-operative Bank, we're funding Postcode Gardeners in communities in these areas, to green up their spaces in the way they want.
-Together, they'll bring back nature to 1,000 spaces across the country.
-Over the next 3 years, we'll be setting up more and more Postcode Gardeners, in the communities that need nature the most.
+They'll bring communities together to bring back nature to 1,000 spaces across the country.

 What does a Postcode Gardener do?